-First, you will need to melt the white chocolate using the double boiler method.
+First, you will need to melt the white chocolate on a stovetop.
 Pour water in one pot, then place the bowl with chopped chocolate on the pot.
 Turn on the heat and wait until the chocolate starts to melt.
 Stir it constantly with a rubber spatula while being careful that water doesn’t come in.

 Put the bowl on the side when the chocolate melts completely, then stir in a few drops of liquid color.
 Add drops until you get the wanted tone without worrying that you will spoil the taste.
 Food coloring very rarely has added flavors.
 Also, note that mixture color will never be as strong as the liquid is.

 Candy melts have stronger colors than colored white chocolate, so they are great for decorating cakes for kids.
 Sometimes, you will want to change the shade, and here are the steps on how to do it.